 Optometrists understand the importance of vision and eye health at all stages of life, from birth to the golden years.
 They differ from opticians (who may dispense eyewear) and ophthalmologists (eye surgeons).

 How do I become an optometrist?

-To practice optometry in Saskatchewan refer to “Licensing” requirements.
+To practice optometry in Saskatchewan, refer to our Licensing Requirements page.

-For enrolled optometric students wishing to become a student member of the Saskatchewan Association of Optometrists, complete this Student Membership Registration Form.
+For enrolled optometric students wishing to become a student member of the Saskatchewan Association of Optometrists, please complete our Student Membership Registration Form.